carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/what-is-utility-ai.md

 ![[../Attachments/UtilityIntelligence/Documenntation/utility-based-ai.png|center|550]]

 Here's how the decision-making process of a Utility-Based AI works step by step:
-1. Evaluating Decisions:
+1. **Evaluating decisions**
-- The AI character evaluates all of its decisions based on multiple factors like the enemy health, distance to target, available resources, etc.
+	- The AI character evaluates all decisions based on multiple factors like the enemy health, distance to target, available resources, etc.
-2. Assigning Utilities:
+1. **Assigning utilities for each decision**
 	- Based on the evaluation, each decision is assigned a score representing its **utility**.
 	- This score reflects how "good" the decision is in the current context.
-3. Making Decisions:
+1. **Making the decision**
 	- The decision with the **highest utility score** is chosen for the AI character to execute.
 	- This ensures the NPC prioritizes decisions that are most beneficial for the current situation.

 ---
 <p align="center">